 by Briana VanBuskirk

 Briana is a Moravian College graduate, class of 2013, with degrees in both English and graphic design.
-She graduated from East Stroudsburg University of Pennsylvania in 2016 with a M.Ed. in Instructional Technology.
+She graduated from East Stroudsburg University in 2016 with a M.Ed. in Instructional Technology.